Carbon Dioxide:

 Cru:

-this is a French term that indicates a specific vineyard or even a small circumscribed part of it.
+french term that indicates a specific vineyard or even a small restricted part of it.
 The grapes of a cru are generally considered to be of particularly high quality